mannd/QTc/README.markdown

 etc.

 ## Tests
-The QTc framework includes numerous unit tests to confirm accuracy, with more coming.
+The QTc framework includes numerous unit tests to confirm accuracy.

 ## References (partial list)
 - Bazett HC.
 An analysis of the time relations of electrocardiograms.
 Heart 1920; 7:353-367.